yw4401/FinBot/README.md

 After considering the ease of deployment, the advancements in model architecture, and the availability of supportive infrastructure such as VLLM, we arrived at 2 candidate model for targeted summaries.
 The first candidate was the chat version of the Llama-2 7B model.
 The second candidate, Open-Orca Mistral-7B was one of the top performer on the HuggingFace LLM leaderboard.
-We evaluated the base model on our targetted summaries dataset by considering the ROUGE-2 Score on instances where both the predicted and actual summaries are not "IMPOSSIBLE", and the ability of the model to classify the case when it's impossible to create the targeted summary.
+We evaluated the base model on our targetted summaries test split by considering the ROUGE-2 Score on instances where both the predicted and actual summaries are not "IMPOSSIBLE", and the ability of the model to classify the case when it's impossible to create the targeted summary.